 The example above adds epoch time to the filename.
 All the date modifiers from the C library should be supported.
 See the man page for strftime for all supported modifiers.

 Threaded file output

 By default, all output is written to the named filename in the outputs section.
-The threaded option enables each output thread to write to individual files.
-In this case, the filename will include a unique identifier.
+The threaded option enables each output thread to write to individual files prefixed with the configured filenmae.